yoheinakajima/mindgraph/readme.md

 ## Project Structure

-AutoPlex is organized into several key components:
+MindGraph is organized into several key components:

 - `main.py`: The entry point to the application.
 - `app/__init__.py`: Sets up the Flask app and integrates the blueprints.